SteinyGurl/apibuilder-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 are in the Helm charts configuration: these are primarily the number of replicas and exposed ports.

+{{% alert title="Important" color="warning" %}}
+During development of the policies and server settings, you should use EMT_DEPLOYMENT_ENABLED flag when a container is started.
+This flag enables direct deployment of the Gateway configurations from Policy Studio.
+You will be able to develop and test your policies as with the classic deployment option.
+This option is recommended for running a small test environment using ***only one*** API gateway pod on a developer’s machine.
+It’s important ***not to use*** this flag in a production environment.
+Any testing in an upper environment (Test, QA, etc.) should be done ***using a Docker image*** build for that environment.
+{{% /alert %}}

 The Helm charts contain a precheck mechanism (*initContainers*) to check for required preconditions before this pod can be started.
 Those checked preconditions are: